 Will Polyester Melt in Microwave?

-Polyester is a synthetic fabric which contains some level of plastic.
+Polyester is a synthetic fabric that contains some level of plastic.
 So what happens when you put polyester in the microwave?
 It will melt.
 For this reason, it is not considered safe to microwave polyester, acrylic, nylon, or spandex.

 Can You Use Flannel for Potholders?